 Talk to Your Family

-Open up a discussion.
+Start a conversation.
 Talk to your family about your interests and goals.
 Ask them about their experience with college, if any, and find out what kind of support they can give you.
-If there are money concerns, it’s best to know now.
+If there are money concerns, it's best to know now.

 Make a Wish List

-Talk to a college counselor or your principal about starting your college search.
-Then talk to people who have been to college — kids from your high school, teachers and relatives — about what college is really like and how they found theirs.
+Talk to a school counselor about starting your college search.
+Then talk to people who have been to college─kids from your high school, teachers, and relatives─about what college is really like and how they found their college.

 Read Your Mail

-Your mailbox and in-box might already be filled with college brochures and emails.
-If so, browse through them; you may find colleges you haven’t thought of.
-If you aren’t getting college mail yet, visit college websites and sign up for information.
+Your mailbox and inbox might already be filled with college brochures and emails.
+If so, browse through them.
+You may find colleges you haven't considered.
+If you aren't getting college mail yet, visit college websites.
+Sign up for information.